 How Can Bill and Melinda Gates Increase Other People's Donations to Fund Public Goods?

 We conducted a fundraising experiment with an international development nonprofit organization in which a matching grant offered by the Bill and Melinda Gates Foundation raised more funds than one from an anonymous donor.
-The effect is strongest for solicitees who previously gave to other poverty-oriented charities.
-With supporting evidence from two other field experiments and one survey, we argue this is consistent with a quality signal mechanism.
+The effect is strongest for solicitees who previously gave to other BMGF-supported, poverty charities.
+With supporting evidence from two other fundraising experiments as well as a survey experiment, we argue this is consistent with a quality signal mechanism.
 Alternative mechanisms are discussed, and not ruled out.
-The results help inform theories about charitable giving decision-making and provide guidance to organizations and large donors on how to overcome information asymmetries hindering fundraising.
+The results help inform theories about charitable giving decision-making, and provide guidance to organizations and large donors on how to overcome information asymmetries hindering fundraising.

 Keywords: public goods, charitable fundraising, asymmetric information, matching grant